 - Tristan Leavitt, Principal Deputy Special Counsel, Office of Special Counsel (OSC)

 - Colleen Duffy Kiko, Chairman, Federal Labor Relations Authority (FLRA)

 - Bill Valdez, President, Senior Executives Association (SEA)

-The show airs live on Friday, October 5th, 2018 at 11:00 a.m.
-ET on Federal News Radio 1500, but you can stream online anytime via the Federal News Radio player.
+The episode aired live on Friday, October 5th, 2018 at 11:00 a.m.
+ET on Federal News Radio, part of the Federal News Network, and is available to stream online anytime via the Federal News Radio player.

 FEDtalk is a live radio talk show produced by Shaw Bransford & Roth P.C., a federal employment law firm.
 Bringing you the insider's perspective from leaders in the federal community since 1993.
 FEDtalk is sponsored by Long Term Care Partners who administers the Office of Personnel Management (OPM) sponsored Federal Long Term Care Insurance Program (FLTCIP).
 Start planning for the future.
 Take the next step and visit LTCFEDS.com today.